Skip to content

 Last updated on

-This document details the core features and configurations available within the STACKIT Web Application Firewall (WAF).
+This document details the core features and configurations available within the STACKIT CDN Web Application Firewall feature (CDN WAF).

-The following table outlines which STACKIT WAF features are currently available and which are still being developed:
+The following table outlines which CDN WAF features are currently available and which are still being developed:

-Before you can configure WAF properties, you must enable the WAF by setting the mode to ENABLED or LOG_ONLY.
-If the WAF is not enabled, most properties are not populated.
+Before you can configure CDN WAF properties, you must enable the CDN WAF by setting the mode to ENABLED or LOG_ONLY.
+If the CDN WAF is not enabled, most properties are not populated.

-The operating mode determines how the WAF handles incoming traffic.
+The operating mode determines how the CDN WAF handles incoming traffic.

-You can enable the Web Application Firewall (WAF) as an additional service within your CDN distribution.
+You can enable CDN WAF as an additional service within your CDN distribution.
 For detailed pricing information, see Billing and costs.

-• BASIC: Provides standard WAF features and basic rule sets.
+• BASIC: Provides standard CDN WAF features and basic rule sets.

 • PREMIUM: Unlocks additional premium-only rules and the ability to create custom rules (custom rules are planned for future release).

-The paranoia level defines how aggressively the WAF actions requests.
+The paranoia level defines how aggressively the CDN WAF filters requests.
 Higher levels are more effective at catching attacks but increase the chance of blocking legitimate traffic (false positives).

 Available levels range from least strict to most strict: